 By child locking the doors your little one will be unable to open the doors from the inside, preventing doors from being opened while driving.
 You will be required to open the door from the outside to let your little one free to run amuck.

-Many modern cars also allow the windows to be locked closed as well, preventing your child from using them as a play thing or throwing toys though the open window.
+Many modern cars also allow the windows to be locked closed as well, preventing your child from using them as a plaything or throwing toys through the open window.

 Declutter the car

 Cars can easily accumulate junk such as receipts, loose shopping bags, empty drink bottles, even (ironically) car cleaning products.
 If these objects were to enter your child’s hands then they could present a choking or health hazard.

 If your car’s interior has become somewhat of a garbage tip then it may be time to give it a much needed clean.
 A clean car and baby proofing are done in one?
 You can’t lose.

 If you store your car cleaning products in the car you can continue to do so, just away from your child.
 Set up a small compartment in the trunk dedicated to your car care products.
 Doing so will keep the cleaners in a convent location but out of your baby’s reach.

 If you are already a parent then what I am about to say will come as no surprise.
 Babies make a mess.
 Even if I graduated from university with a Ph.D. in Messiology, I still could not make a mess as easily and professionally as a baby.